yuuxiaoqing/projects-masterlist/index.md

 # Xiao Qing's project Masterlist

 ## Welcome to my masterlist of coding and 3D design projects.
-I am Xiao Qing and I am a second year CS major currently in university.
+I am Xiao Qing and I am a 3rd year CS major currently in university.
 I like coding because I like to create cool and helpful programs.
 I really like to build stuff too.

 ## Currently learning

-MMD model making
-3D printing
+C++

-## Wanting to learn
+## Want to learn

 AI programming